AlissonSeraphim/BlogsAPI/README.md

 # [EN] Blog API Restful

 This project consists of a RESTful API for content production for a blog.
 The API was developed in Node.js using the Sequelize package to perform CRUD operations on posts and establish relationships between entities.

+## Technologies Used

+- Node.js: a server-side JavaScript development platform.
+- Sequelize: an ORM (Object-Relational Mapping) for interacting with the database and managing models and migrations.
+- Express.js: a web framework for building RESTful APIs in Node.js.
+- MySQL: a relational database management system for data management.
+- Docker: a platform for packaging, distributing, and running applications in containers.
+- Mocha: a testing framework for JavaScript.
+- Chai: an assertion library for JavaScript testing.
+- Sinon: a library for stubs, spies, and mocks in JavaScript testing.

 ## Features